idaholab/IX-DiscoveryTools/forensix/README.md

 Sample Volatility output files are in the `./test/vol2` and `./test/vol3` directories for Volatility v2 and Volatility v3 respectively.

 **debian-4.19.94.ti-r42:** pslist and banner files from a Beaglebone Black development board.

 **ubuntu-4.4.0-186-generic:** pslist and banner files from a Ubuntu 18.04 machine.

 **win-10.0.19041:** pslist file from a Windows 10 (19041 build) machine.

 # Application Status and Future Work
-The following ocnfigurations are working:
+The following configurations are working:
 - [x] Volatility 2 Linux banners and pslist .txt files
 - [ ] Volatility 2 Windows banners and pslist .txt files
 - [x] Volatility 3 Linux banners and pslist .txt files